-Stations Sampling Frequency Sampling Volume Field Replicates Parameters 0, 1, 4, 5, 9, 12, C, ZB, ZB2, CON Quarterly (Summer, Fall, Winter, Spring) 4 liters; from undisturbed grab sample 3 replicates per station Infauna 3, 7, 8, 10, 13, 17, 18, 20, 21, 22, 23, 24, 25, 27, 29, 30, 33, 36, 37, 38, 39, 40, 41, 42, 44, 55, 56, 57, 58, 59, 60, 61, 62, 63, 64, 65, C2, C4, C5 Annually (Summer) 4 liters; from undisturbed grab sample 1 replicate per station Infauna following variables and community parameters were analyzed: number of species/sample, number of individuals/sample (abundance), biomass/sample (major taxonomic group wetweight), Infaunal Trophic Index (ITI) (Word 1978), Benthic Response Index (BRI) (Bergen et al. 1999), and diversity indices including Shannon-Wiener (H'), Margalef's Species Richness (SR), Pielou's Evenness (J'), and Schwartz' 75% Dominance Index (Dominance; number of species accounting for 75% of total abundance).
+Infaunal community data was analyzed to determine if populations outside the ZID were affected by the outfall discharge.
+The following variables and community parameters were analyzed: number of species/sample, number of individuals/sample (abundance), biomass/sample (major taxonomic group wet-weight), Infaunal Trophic Index (ITI) (Word 1978), Benthic Response Index (BRI) (Bergen et al. 1999), and diversity indices including Shannon-Wiener (H'), Margalef's Species Richness (SR), Pielou's Evenness (J'), and Schwartz' 75% Dominance Index (Dominance; number of species accounting for 75% of total abundance).

-Diversity values are based upon the number of species and the equitability of their distribution, but these two attributes vary independently.
+Diversity values are based upon the number of species and the equitability of their distribution, but these 2 attributes vary independently.
 Consequently, a large number of diversity indices have been developed.
 Shannon Wiener diversity (Shannon and Weaver, 1962) Pielou's evenness index (Pielou 1977) and Dominance are more sensitive to the distribution of species within a sample, while Margalef's Species Richness is more sensitive to the number of species (Tetra Tech 1985).
 The presence/absence of certain pollution sensitive and pollution tolerant indicator species were also determined to further assess sediment quality in the monitoring area.
 The pollution sensitive species included the red brittlestar (Amphiodia urtica) and amphipods in the genera Ampelisca and Rhepoxynius, which are commonly used in whole-sediment toxicity testing.
-Three pollution tolerant species, Capitella "capitata" complex (polychaete), Euphilomedes carcharodonta (ostracod), and Parvilucina tenuisculpta (bivalve mollusk) were examined because their presence may indicate stressed, polluted, or organically enriched environments.
+Three pollution tolerant (ostracod), and Parvilucina tenuisculpta (bivalve mollusk) were examined because their presence may indicate stressed, polluted, or organically enriched environments.

-Several analytical approaches were used: hypothesis testing using analysis of variance (ANOVA), pattern analysis via multivariate cluster and non-metric multidimensional scaling (MDS) analyses, and correlation and regression analyses to test for relationships among factors.
-Prior to analysis, the data was tested for homogeneity of variance and transformed (e.g. \log{10} , rank, or arcsine) when necessary.
-The ten quarterly stations were analyzed for differences between outfall and farfield upcoast stations in community measures using ANOVA at a p \leq 0.05 level of significance.
+Spatial pattern analysis was conducted using multivariate cluster and non-metric multidimensional scaling (MDS) analyses.
+Correlation and regression analyses were used to test for relationships among factors (i.e., community measures vs. station depth and sediment characteristics).
+Prior to analysis, the data were transformed as necessary (e.g. square-root, log{10} , rank, or arcsine).
+Where appropriate, significance was set at $p \le 0.05$.
 Regression analysis was used to determine depth-related factors.
-ANOVA, regression, and correlation analyses were conducted using MINITAB Release 14 statistical software.
+Regression and correlation analyses were conducted using MINITAB Release 15 statistical software.
 Cluster and MDS analyses were performed using PRIMER v6 statistical software.
+Temporal trends were assessed graphically (qualitatively).

 Multivariate cluster analysis was used to analyze spatial patterns to define similar habitats (i.e., station clusters).
 This technique groups those stations (habitats) having the most similar species/abundance relationships (assemblages).
-Cluster analysis was performed on data from July 2007 using a hierarchical agglomerative clustering method.
+Cluster analysis was performed on data from July 2008 using a hierarchical agglomerative clustering method.
 Abundance data from the first replicate from the quarterly stations and data from the 39 annual stations were used in this analysis.
 This provided the greatest spatial coverage and increased the number of stations used to 49.
 Abundance data were 4th root transformed, a Bray-Curtis similarity matrix constructed, and a dendrogram generated using a group average cluster mode.
+As a confirmatory step, non-metric multidimensional scaling (MDS) analysis was performed on the same data set.